 ETS is offering a GRE General Test at home option everywhere the computer-delivered GRE General Tests is offered, excluding Mainland China and Iran.
 This option is currently available around the clock every Friday, Saturday, Sunday, and Monday through June 30, 2020.
+The test will be offered seven days a week beginning July 1st.
+The at-home testing option will be offered as long as COVID-19 is a threat, and will be available even in areas where testing centers have reopened.
 Please see here for more information.

 For GRE advice, check out our webinar, Your 3-Part Game Plan to Dominate the GRE.

 Testing continues to be suspended in many testing centers around the world.
 The GMAT Online Exam began testing on April 20, 2020.
+The at-home version of this test will be available until at least August 14, 2020.
 Registration continues to be open for testing dates.

 Visit mba.com to determine the status of test centers near you and for information on scheduling your Online GMAT or Executive Assessment exam.